 B.Sc., M.Sc., Ph.D.

 Alec Aitken joined the Department of Geography (currently Geography & Planning) in the fall of 1992 and was promoted to Full Professor in May, 2009.
 Teaching and research interests are focused on subjects related to Arctic marine biology and geology, Quaternary geology and geomorphology, and Paleo-Indian settlements on the Canadian Prairies.
-Career highlights at the University of Saskatchewan include: a Teaching Excellence Award from the College of Arts & Science (2002); a Master Teacher Award from the University of Saskatchewan (2003); chairing the Committee for Northern Studies; serving as a Project Leader in the Canadian Arctic Shelf Exchange Study (2002-2007); serving as a Project Leader for the University of the Arctic Core Curriculum Revision team (2006-2013); serving as the Acting Associate Dean (Student Affairs) in the College of Arts & Science (2007-2008); and serving as a Commitment Leader for Sustainability as a Shared Challenge in the 2nd Integrated Plan (2008-2012).
-Alec holds a joint appointment within the Department of Archaeology & Anthropology.
+Career highlights at the University of Saskatchewan include: a Teaching Excellence Award from the College of Arts & Science (2001); a Master Teacher Award from the University of Saskatchewan (2003); chairing the Committee for Northern Studies; serving as a Project Leader in the Canadian Arctic Shelf Exchange Study (2002-2007); serving as a Project Leader for the University of the Arctic Core Curriculum Revision team (2006-2013); serving as the Acting Associate Dean (Student Affairs) in the College of Arts & Science (2007-2008); and serving as a Commitment Leader for Sustainability as a Shared Challenge in the 2nd Integrated Plan (2008-2012).
+Alec holds joint appointments within the Department of Archaeology & Anthropology and the Department of Biology.
 He currently serves as the Academic Program Co-ordinator for the B.A. program in Northern Studies.

 Teaching & Supervision